ozone-his/ozone-docs/docs/create-distro.md

 ## Why your own distribution?

-Beyond experimenting with the Quick Start guide, implementers and integrators of Ozone HIS will soon discover the need to provide their own configurations and possibly bespoke customizations to Ozone HIS.
+Beyond experimenting with the Quick Start guide, implementers of Ozone HIS will soon discover the need to provide their own configurations and possibly bespoke customizations to Ozone HIS.
 We recommend to do so through creating and managing your own distribution of Ozone HIS.

 Ozone provides a series Apache Maven-based tools to facilitate the assembly of your own tailored HIS distribution.
 This starts with the _Ozone Maven Archetype_.